 Why is it risky to keep Bitcoin on an exchange?

-Keeping Bitcoin on an exchange means you do not control the private keys to your funds.
-Exchanges are centralized targets for hackers and can also suffer from insolvency or freeze user withdrawals.
-Storing Bitcoin in a personal wallet where you control the keys gives you full ownership and mitigates these risks.
+Keeping Bitcoin on an exchange means trusting a third party with the private keys to your funds.
+Exchanges are centralized targets for cyberattacks and can suffer from insolvency or suddenly freeze user withdrawals.
+Storing Bitcoin in a non-custodial wallet where you control the private keys ensures complete ownership and mitigates these third-party risks.